doriang102/doriang102.github.io/_posts/2017-12-26-introduction-to-ensemble-methods.md

-We will go over two main methods in this post - *Random Forests* and *Gradient Boosting*, falling under the categories of bagging and boosting methods respectively.
+We will go over two main methods in this post - *Random Forests* and *Gradient Boosting*, falling under the categories of *Bagging* and *Boosting* methods respectively.
 Bagging methods take multiple trees or *weak learners*, trained in parallel, then combine the results.
 While boosting iterates and corrects the errors on the residuals in a recursive manner.

+They both have their benefits and drawbacks - here is a quick summary of some of them.

 ![](/img/ensembling.png?raw=true)